 Brought into school on a daily basis and taken home at the end of each day.

 Reading Books will be issued home every Tuesday and Thursday for you to share and enjoy daily with your child.
 Therefore reading books must be returned to school every Tuesday and Thursday in order for us to change your child’s reading book.
 Reading records must be signed and dated in order for us to change books.
 Please note, any books not signed, will not be changed.
 A record of all books issued, including when changed, is kept to help us monitor reading progression.

-Maths – Tuesdays (To be completed and handed in on Fridays)
+Maths – Handed out Tuesdays (To be completed and handed in on Fridays)

 Spellings – 5 per week given out Fridays (Children will be given a spelling test on these words the following Friday)

-Grammar / Punctuation – Fridays (To be completed and handed in on Tuesdays)
+Grammar / Punctuation – Handed out Fridays (To be completed and handed in on Tuesdays)

 Please check out the details at the bottom of the page how to help with maths and reading.